Mandan Public Schools purchases land for new high school

 "This property provides a convenient location ... while providing ample room for the school now and into the future," Superintendent Mike Bitz said in a statement.

-The property was purchased from Mel Heck and Pat and Mike Wachter.
+The property was purchased from Mel Heck and Pat and Mike Wachter for $4.4 million.

 The new school, targeted for completion in 2024, will address overcrowding and significant mechanical and structural issues at the current high school.
 The new facility will be built to accommodate approximately 1,400 students when it opens, with space reserved for expansion in the future.